-Aiphone IX-DVM Mullion-Mounted IP Video Door Station
+Aiphone IX-EA IP Video Door Station

 The Aiphone IX-DVM is a compact, weather-resistant IP video intercom engineered for mullion mounting in access control and building entry applications.
 This IP video intercom delivers 720p HD video with wide dynamic range imaging, a contactless call sensor, and full ONVIF Profile S compatibility.
 The IX-DVM integrates into the broader Aiphone IP product line, supporting SIP-compliant VoIP networks and standards-based video management systems.
 Power consumption remains minimal at 4.6W maximum via standard PoE (IEEE 802.3af Class 0), eliminating the need for separate power supplies even on extended cable runs.